Skip to main content

 minikube addons enable metrics-server

 kubectl is the command-line tool for interacting with Kubernetes clusters.
-You will use it constantly.
+You'll use it constantly.
+Might want to set up tab completion for it — saves a lot of typing.

 Deploying Your App to Kubernetes